 Table 1.1: This table indicates the accessibility of astrophysical sources that can advance key next-generation science goals.
-A US Cosmic Explorer consisting of one 20 km observatory, one 40 km observatory, or a pair of observatories of 20 or 40 km length are evaluated in the presence a background network that includes second-generation (2G) gravitational-wave observatories, the European Einstein Telescope (ET), and a 20 km Cosmic Explorer-like detector located in Australia (CE South).
+A US Cosmic Explorer consisting of one 20 km observatory, one 40 km observatory, or a pair of observatories of 20 or 40 km length are evaluated in the presence a background network that includes second-generation (2G) gravitational-wave observatories, the EU Einstein Telescope (ET), and a 20 km Cosmic Explorer-like detector located in Australia (CE South).
 For each goal, the colors range from gray (least favorable, science goal not achieved) to green (good, science achievable) and dark green (most favorable).
 The high-level conclusions of this comparison are summarized in Box 1.1 on the adjacent page and detailed descriptions of the metrics that determine the criteria can be found in §7.2.1.
-"Technical Risk" illustrates the technical risk associated with each configurations ability to achieve its target sensitivity; light orange is lowest risk, and red is highest risk.
+The final row, labeled "Technical risk", represents the risk that Cosmic Explorer's scientific output will be limited by technology shortfalls; light orange is lowest risk, and red is highest risk.
 We emphasize that this study is a starting point for community input on Cosmic Explorer.